 yes

-and press the Enter key.The first time you connect to the Linux server, the system cannot verify the authenticity of the remote server.
-Instead, the system provides only the public key fingerprint of the server and asks you whether to continue with the connection.
+.At the first-time connection, the system cannot verify the authenticity of the remote server.
+So the system provides only the public key fingerprint of the server, and ask you whether to continue with the connection.
 Enter

 yes

-Bind a key pair to the Linux server.
+You have bound a key pair to the server.
 For more information, see Create or import a key pair.

-ImportantAfter you create a key pair, you must restart the server to allow the key pair to take effect.
+ImportantAfter you create a key pair, you need to restart the server to allow the key pair to take effect.

-Find the private key file stored on your on-premises device.
+Find the private key file stored on your device.

 /test/XXX.pem